-Students who wish to study abroad must submit the following forms, be interviewed and screened by the Steering Committee of the School, and obtain permission from the University.
+Students who wish to study abroad must submit the required forms, be interviewed and screened by the SPSE Steering Committee, and obtain permission from Waseda University.
+Upon completing the study abroad program, students are to submit the required forms immediately after returning to Japan.
+Please refer to the SPSE website for detailed information.